kleinbottle/swanlotus/content/blogs/radians/radians.md

 ## Radians as angular measure

-We are now ready to define any angle $\theta$ in radians.
-The ratio of the length $s$ of the arc that subtends an angle of $\theta$ at the centre, to its radius $r$, is the value of $\theta$ in radians.
-Succinctly, with reference to @fig:general, an angle in radians is _defined_ to be:
+We are now ready to define the value of any angle in radians.
+Consider a circle of radius $r$.
+Let an arc of length $s$ subtend an angle of $\theta$ at the centre.
+The angle $\theta$ in radians is _defined_ to be:
 $$
 \theta \triangleq \frac{\text{arc length}}{\text{radius}} = \frac{s}{r}.
 $${#eq:defrad}